 The High Reward/Low Risk Incentive

-Human trafficking has proven difficult to bust and prosecute: there is no paper trail and nobody, including the victims themselves, tends to cooperate with the investigation.
+Human trafficking has proven difficult to prosecute: there is no paper trail and nobody, including the victims themselves, tends to cooperate with the investigation.
 On the rare occasion they are prosecuted for the criminal activity they've committed, the traffickers get relatively light prison sentences.

 These factors make the human trafficking trade "worth it" for criminals.
 Human beings can be sold more than once, making them a highly profitable commodity.
 As long as the traffickers don't fear the consequences and continue to have a demand to fill, they will continue to take the risk.